 I found the most interesting comment on global markets this morning in a Bloomberg article pertaining to the rise in European markets following yet another anti-establishment vote … this time in Italy.
-If you recall, market participants had a wave of temporary panic following the Brexit and Trump votes … so the reported quote from the head of trading at MPPM EK was quite appropriate with regard to those for whom knee-jerk reactions are common as he said: “After Brexit, it took three days for markets to shake it off, with Trump it took three hours, with Italy it took three minutes.”
+If you recall, market participants had a wave of temporary panic following the Brexit and Trump votes … so the reported quote from the head of trading at MPPM EK was quite appropriate with regard to those for whom knee-jerk reactions are common as he said: “After Brexit, it took three days for markets to shake it off (could this have been foreseen in the ftse forecast), with Trump it took three hours, with Italy it took three minutes.”

-But it might not only be the rise in oil that is driving U.S. markets today … as the economy continues to show signs of improvement.
+But it might not only be the rise in oil that is driving U.S. markets today … as the economy continues to show signs of improvement, you only have to look at websites similar to ChannelChek.com to see this.
 A report just crossed the wires with the Bloomberg headline of: “Service Industries in U.S. Expand at Fastest Pace in 13 Months.”
 The article goes on the state that this exceeded all forecasts by economists.

 For those who were looking for signs that the economy is continuing to strengthen during the early part of December, I can only say one thing.
 It’s beginning to look a lot like Christmas.